Technical SEO

 So do I need a robots.txt file for my website?

-If you have a simple or smaller website that has less than 50-100 pages, then not having a robots.txt file will not hugely impact your site.
-If you fall into any of the following categories, you may not need a robots.txt file:
+If you have a simple or smaller website with less than 50-100 pages, not having a robots.txt file will not hugely impact your site.
+You may not need one if:

-The good news is that most CMSs out there will automatically create a robots.txt file for you.
-For instance, if you are using WordPress, you can easily create a robots.txt file using any SEO plugins such as Yoast or RankMath.
+Most CMSs will automatically create a robots.txt file for you.
+For instance, if you are using WordPress, you can easily create a robots.txt file using any SEO plugin such as Yoast or RankMath.

 WordPress SEO plugins automatically create robots.txt files for you.